SalishSeaCast/SalishSeaNowcast/docs/figures/fig_dev_env.rst

 Nowcast Figures Development Environment
 ***************************************

-This section explains how to set up an isolated `Conda`_ environment for nowcast web site figures development and testing.
+This section explains how to set up an isolated `Conda`_ environment for nowcast web site figure development and testing.
 The environment will have both the :kbd:`SalishSeaNowcast` nowcast system package, and the :kbd:`salishsea-site` web site app package installed in it, along with all of their dependencies.